BarRaiders/barraiders.github.io/docs/faqs/stock-ticker/getting-started.md

 # Stock Ticker - Setting up finnhub.io API Key

-1. Register a free account at [finnhub.io](https://finnhub.io/dashboard).
+1. Register a free account at [finnhub.io](https://finnhub.io/dashboard) using a valid email address.

-    !!!warning Valid Email

-        Make sure you are using a valid email address.

 2. Verify the account by clicking on the email received.
 3. Go to the [dashboard](https://finnhub.io/dashboard) and copy the API Key.